How To Grow Lettuce Indoors

 Put the seeded tray under the grow lights or near a sunny window (or both).

 Place the humid dome over the top of the tray.
-If your dome has once of those twisting vents.
-Make sure it's closed.
+If your dome has one of those twisting vents.
+Make sure it’s closed.
 We want to keep the moisture in the tray.

 lettuce tray seeded